lukstei/reddit-hyped-stocks/README.md

 The first cell displays detailed information of the company including the descriptions and selected key figures.
 The data is queried live from Yahoo Finance.

 The buttons on the right allow to classify a certain ticker as:
-- buy/sell: The stock will be marked as "buy"/"sell", the current price and the current date will be remebered, and displayed persitently.
+- buy/sell: The stock will be marked as "buy"/"sell", the current price and the current date will be remembered, and displayed persistently.
 The Hype table will highlight the stock ticker and also the stock ticker will stick in the Hype table (even when it falls out of the top 30).
 - neutral: To remove a classification.
 The stock ticker isn't sticky in the Hype table anymore.
 - blacklist: To hide the stock ticker in the hype table.
 Useful when a certain string is not correctly recognized as a stock ticker.